defuse/swatd/README.md

 SWATd is a daemon for running scripts when your house gets raided by the police.
 For example, if you use any kind of encryption, you can use SWATd to destroy the keys, instead of hoping the police are stupid enough to unplug your computer.
+SWATd can also be used for more mundane things like sending an email notification when a server goes down.

 SWATd lets you configure 'sensors' that check your PC's external environment.
 When enough sensors 'fail', SWATd will conclude that you are being raided and